gavr-pavel/frontend-scaffold/README.md

 ## Notes

 #### Sprites
-For each subfolder of `src/images/sprites` with images in it will be generated sprite and stylesheet with classes `.icon-foldername` and `.icon-foldername-imgname` (for each image in folder).
+For each subfolder of `src/images/sprites` with images in it will be generated spritesheet and stylesheet with classes `.icon-foldername` and `.icon-foldername-imgname` (for each image in folder).
 To add the icon into a web page just add an element with `class="icon-foldername icon-foldername-imgname"` in your templates.

-Folder naming rules:
+Folders naming rules:
 * `foldername` – spritesheet and stylesheet will be genereted.
-* `foldername@2x` – spritesheets and stylesheets will be generated for both regular and retina resolutions.
+* `foldername@2x` – spritesheet and stylesheet will be generated for both regular and retina resolutions.
 Source images must be retina-sized.
 * `foldername-base64` – images will be base64-encoded and inserted into a stylesheet.
 * `foldername-base64@2x` – both regular and retina sized images will be base64-encoded and inserted into a stylesheet (I don't recommend to use this option, because browsers must load images in both resolutions in this case.
 Use second option instead).